 |The "index" option is only offered if you select the "Expert Search" mode from the upper navigation bar.
 This option allows you to alphabetically browse a portion of the entire list of titles, authors, subject headings, etc. in WorldCat.
 This can be very useful if you don't know the exact spelling, or want to see all the forms of an author's name or of a title.|

-If you find an item that you need for your research, but which our library does not own, you can request it from ILL directly through WorldCat.
-Click on the "Request InterLibrary Loan" link/icon (from the detailed record).
+If you find an item that you need for your research, but which our library does not own, you can request it from interlibrary loan directly through WorldCat.
+Select "Request Interlibrary Loan" link/icon (from the detailed record).

-You will be prompted to enter your UA NetID to enter our ILL system.
+You will be prompted to enter your UA NetID to enter your ILLiad account.
 The necessary information will then be transferred automatically from WorldCat.
 You will be contacted by email when the item is available for pick up.
-Items requested through WorldCat take an average 11 days to arrive.
-Note that many items may take more or less time, depending on availability.
-Others may not be available at all.
-Contact ILL staff if you have questions.

 Learn more about interlibrary loan.